koorchik/js-validator-livr/README.md

  * Easy to describe and undersand rules
  * Returns understandable error codes(not error messages)
  * Easy to add own rules
- * Rules are be able to change results output ("trim", "nested_object", for example)
+ * Rules are be able to change results output ("trim", "nested\_object", for example)
  * Multipurpose (user input validation, configs validation, contracts programming etc)

 # INSTALL

 Use npm for nodejs.
-For browser you can find browserified versions in "dist" folder.
+For browser you can find browserified versions in "dist" folder (livr-debug.js - not minified development version with source maps, livr-min.js - minified production version)

 # CLASS METHODS